Get answers for your health queries from top Doctors for FREE!

 Free photo man with headphones looking away

-There are several lifestyle changes that can help manage back pain caused by an enlarged prostate:
+Several lifestyle changes can help manage back pain caused by an enlarged prostate:

-• Reduce fluid intake before bed: Limiting fluid intake a few hours before bedtime can help reduce the frequency of nighttime urination.
-This may help in alleviating back pain.
+• Reduce fluid intake before bed: Limiting fluid intake a few hours before bedtime can help reduce the frequency of nighttime urination, which may alleviate back pain.

 • Avoid alcohol and caffeine: Both alcohol and caffeine can irritate the bladder and worsen urinary symptoms associated with an enlarged prostate, including back pain.